 Many people don’t realize that they have a mental health disorder until much later in life.
 Mental illness symptoms can sneak up anybody, and it can be extremely confusing and scary.
-Rather than asking for help, it’s quite common for people to self-medicate with drugs or alcohol.
+Rather than asking for help, it’s common for people to self-medicate with drugs or alcohol.

 Some of the most common mental illnesses include:

 - Attention deficit hyperactive disorder (ADHD)